 At Childcare.co.uk we are doing everything we can to help and support parents during the Coronavirus pandemic.

-• Leicester Lockdown - Childminders & Nurseries can only open for key worker children and vulnerable children from 2nd July
+• Leicester Lockdown - Childminders & Nurseries can reopen for all children from 24th July

 • Childminders & nurseries in England can reopen for ALL children from Monday 1st June 2020

 • Childminders in Scotland can reopen for ALL children from Wednesday 3rd June 2020

 • Nannies and babysitters can provide paid childcare in a child's home

 Latest guidance from the Department for Education and Ofsted

 Actions for early years and childcare providers during the coronavirus outbreak (Updated 27th July 2020)